ProfJigsaw/StackOverflow-lite/README.md

 ## Running the tests

-To run test we simply run the following command on the command prompt
+To run test we simply run the following on the command prompt

 > npm test